Learned iterative networks: An operator learning perspective: Learned Gradient Networks

 and solving for $\partial\!\signal^\infty/\partial\NNparam$ to obtain

 Substituting this into \eqref{eqn:DEQ_lossTotal} we get a short form of the gradient

 As we see, only the first term is loss-function dependent.
 The second term involves differentiating the network with respect to its input $\frac{\partial\! \NNOp_\NNparam(\signal^\infty)}{\partial\!\signal^\infty}$, which amounts to calculating the network Jacobian in practice and can be done via automatic differentiation.
-Most notably, to compute the loss \eqref{eqn:DEQ_lossTotal_2nd} we do not need to perform backpropagation through all iterates, which reduces memory consumption to train the networks.
+Most notably, to compute the gradient of the loss \eqref{eqn:DEQ_lossTotal_2nd} we do not need to perform backpropagation through all iterates, which reduces memory consumption to train the networks.
 Nevertheless, the forward pass needs to be evaluated.
 Thus, this technique primarily allows to reduce the high memory consumption needed for efficient backpropagation, but computational limitations remain for expensive forward operators.

-In practice, the fixed point is computed using acceleration techniques to reduce the amount of iterations and a finite number of iterations is considered in training, see \cite{bai2019deep,gilton2021deep} for further details.
+In practice, the fixed point is computed using acceleration techniques to reduce the amount of iterations in the forward pass and hence a finite number of iterations is considered in training, see \cite{bai2019deep,gilton2021deep} for further details.
 The expensive calculation of the Jacobians in \eqref{eqn:DEQ_lossTotal} can in fact be simplified as well, most notably using Jacobian free updates \cite{DAVY2025315,fung2022jfb}.

 Finally, let us note that \ac{PnP} and \ac{DEQ} models share a close connection.
-Both are based on considering the limiting case $\RecOp_\NNparam(\data)=\signal^N$ for the theory and not a finite amount of iterates.
-In both cases, the networks are considered to be contractive, but a crucial difference is that \ac{PnP} networks are additionally parametrised as denoiser, while \ac{DEQ} are not further constrained.
+Both are based on considering the limiting case $\RecOp_\NNparam(\data)=\signal^\infty$ for the theory and not a finite amount of iterates.
+In both cases, the networks are considered to be contractive.
+In fact, the convergence results for \ac{DEQ} follow closely the classic \ac{PnP} theory for contractive updates and require constraints on the step-length parameters $\omega_k$ and Lipschitz constant of the network $\NNOp_\NNparam$ and forward operator $\FwdOp$.
+A crucial difference to \ac{PnP} networks is that \ac{PnP} networks are additionally parametrised as denoiser, while \ac{DEQ} are not further constrained.
 The former does allow to establish stronger results than fixed point convergence, as discussed earlier.
 The latter offers computational advantages for applications in limited-angle and or very sparse tomographic settings where artefacts can not be easily described as common noise distributions.
 In such cases \ac{DEQ} models show better performance that is closer matched to conventional unrolling schemes \cite{hauptmann2023model}.